 Not enough budget allocated for UX work

 If there are not enough hours for the UX team, there will be unknowns and holes in the product’s logic that will have a huge impact on the development costs (rooms with no doors remember?).
 This is a problem that both agencies and in-house teams face, because at first glance, the value of UX is not as clear as the value of development.
 This leads to companies undervaluing the work, which results in much higher development costs.

 Old / existing wireframes or designs

-Another common issue is when there are old wireframes or designs for a product, either created by a client or another team.
+Another common issue is when there are old wireframes or digital product designs, either created by a client or another team.
 Companies often assume that the work is done and all they need is development.
 But in many cases the designs will need to be reworked.
 Here are a few possible reasons: